-A total of 281 registered runners and walkers participated in the Charity Road Race on Sunday, August 20.
+A total of 186 registered runners and walkers participated in the Charity Road Race on Sunday, August 19, raising $32,400.

-"We are very fortunate to have strong sponsorship from the business community, in particular our presenting sponsors: the Yorkton Co-op and Canadian Tire.
-Sponsorship covers the cost of the Road Race so that all registration fees and pledges collected by the runners can be used to help purchase medical equipment."
+“We are very fortunate to have strong sponsorship from a number of businesses for the Road Race, in particular our presenting sponsor, Legacy Co-op and Canadian Tire, as they cover the cost of the Learn to Run Clinics and the breakfast provided on race day.
+As sponsorship covers costs all the registration fees and the pledges collected by the runners can be used to help purchase medical equipment.”

-The Foundation is very pleased with the results of the Charity Road Race.
-Every year it sets goals for the year, and it successfully met the goals this year.
+The Health Foundation is very pleased with the results of the Charity Road Race.
+Every year it sets goals for the year, and successfully met those goals this year.
 They were:

 * To provide an opportunity for people to introduce a little fitness into their lives by putting on free running clinics from May to August;

 * To hold a fun and well-organized Charity Road Race that everyone from the beginning runner to the competitive runner can participate in; and